florian-glombik/workplace-reservation/README.md

    2. Give your user Admin rights manually
       1. Open a shell on the `database` container, *e.g. with*
          ```
-         docker exec -it databse bash
+         docker exec -it database bash
          ```
       2. Start psql by executing
          ```